Prostatitis

 Symptoms depend on the type of prostatitis.
 Many may not have any problems.
 Symptoms that do occur may include:

-• Need to pee often or often feel urgent need to
+• Needing to urinate (pee) often or feeling an urgent need to often

 • Lower belly pain or pressure